 Country risk in China is low.
 China has an investment grade credit rating and an OECD country credit grade of 2.
 This indicates a relatively low likelihood that it will be unable or unwilling to meet its external debt obligations.
 That said, individual private and sub-sovereign debtors can and do default from time to time.
 The elevated economy-wide debt burden and willingness to extend credit to stimulate the economy remains a prominent risk to China’s country ratings.

-The World Bank’s ease of doing business gauge—which attempts to measure regulation and red tape relevant to a domestic small to medium-sized firm—ranks China’s business climate 46 out of 190 economies, up 32 places since 2016.
-But the risk of expropriation is elevated, relative to China’s overall rating as Chinese law permits expropriation of foreign invested firms under “special circumstances”, which are not clearly defined.
+The World Bank’s ease of doing business gauge—which attempts to measure regulation and red tape relevant to a domestic small to medium-sized firm—ranks China’s business climate 31st out of 190 economies, up 47 places since 2016.
+China made significant gains in dealing with construction permits and protecting minority investors in 2019.